-The current currency in Naples, as in the rest of Italy, is the Euro, used in the country by 2001 and distributed in the form of monete of bills.
+The current currency in Naples, as in the rest of Italy, is the Euro, used in the country by 2001 and distributed in the form of monete and bills.
 Each euro consists of 100 cents.
 There are eight coins with the following values: 1, 2, 5, 10, 20 and 50 cents and 1 and 2 euro.
 There are seven paper banknotes and they are divided into: 5, 10, 20, 50, 100, 200 and 500 euro.

 In the local and in the shops of Naples it is possible to make payments both in cash with both the credit cards, Both with ATM.